ChloeVincent/chloevincent.github.io/_posts/2021-02-11-Git-cheat-sheet.markdown

 In case some files are added incorrectly, you can "unstage" the file so that it won't be in the next commit with the command `git restore --stagged <file>`.
 Be careful `git restore <file>` on an unstaged file (=before add) will restore it to the previous added version.

-`git commit -m "Some changes I made"` commits the changes that were previously added with the message given after -m (if no message is given a window will open to ask for it)
+`git commit -m "Some changes I made"` commits the changes that were previously added with the message given after -m (if no message is given a window will open to ask for it).
+Use `-a` to automatically add the changes on files already in git.

 `git push` will push the modification to the remote repository